List of closed New York City Subway stations: Closed entrances

 In response to a request made by State Senator Martin Dilan, the Metropolitan Transportation Authority (MTA) stated that 119 stations either had a closed street stair or closed control area, and that 130 stations had closed entrances.
 Within these 130 stations, there are 114 closed control areas and 298 closed street stairs.
 188 of these were connected to closed control areas, with the remainder connected to control areas that remain open.
 Of these, many entrances were closed between the 1970s and 1990s due to legitimate crime concerns, due to low ridership, and to cut costs.
 As crime has decreased, and as ridership has gone up, these entrances, for the most part have not been revisited.
 During some station renovation projects, closed entrances have been reopened.
 New York City Comptroller Scott Stringer delivered a letter to the New York City Transit Authority President Andy Byford in January 2020, demanding that the MTA develop, and make public, plans for restoring abundance of unavailable entryways along subway routes.
 The "long-shuttered entry points" contribute to severe overcrowding at stations and longer commute times.

 Unfinished stations

 These stations saw some construction but were left unfinished.
 The entries under the "Station" column refer to the station in which the unfinished station was built around.

-Demolished stations
+Demolished stations on existing lines

 These stations have been demolished, with little or no infrastructure in existence.
 This list only includes stations demolished on existing lines; for lines that have been demolished, see defunct lines.

-Reopened and temporarily closed stations

-These are stations that were officially closed and then reopened after at least one year.
-This list does not include stations that were closed for less than one year due to planned rehabilitation of the line or station.

-In addition to the Cortlandt Street stations below, a number of stations were closed in Lower Manhattan in the aftermath of the September 11, 2001 attacks.
-See Closings and cancellations following the September 11 attacks.

-For reconstruction

-The following stations were totally rebuilt due to unplanned causes.

-For renovation

-The following stations were completely closed for more than a year while they were being renovated.

-For other reasons

-The following stations were closed for a significant amount of time, but were not rebuilt during that time.